shekharS2/React-BlogSite/README.md

-Please find screenshots of outputs in the folder -->> screenshots-of-output
+Please find screenshots of outputs in the folder --> "screenshots-of-output"

 Features implemented:
     1) Display blog post contents as Cards on front page.